YG (rapper): 2020–present: My Life 4Hunnid and The Gentlemen's Club

 On May 3, 2021, YG announced his first collaborative album, with Sacramento rapper Mozzy.
 It was announced under the working title Perfect Timing, but was later changed to Kommunity Service and released on May 21, 2021.
 The cover art serves as a tribute to late rapper DMX and the film Belly, in which he starred in.
 The album was supported by two singles: "Bompton to Oak Park" and "Perfect Timing" featuring Blxst.

 Since his collaboration with Mozzy, YG has released two more projects: his sixth studio album, 2022's I Got Issues and 2024's Just Re'd Up 3.
 YG also performed at The Pop Out: Ken and Friends, a 2024 Kendrick Lamar concert occurring in the wake of the Lamar-Drake feud.

-4Hunnid Records
+On May 27, 2026, YG announced his eighth studio album, The Gentlemen's Club.
+The album was released on June 19, 2026 and features guest appearances from Pusha T, Tyler, the Creator, Shoreline Mafia, JID, Ab-Soul, and Buddy.
+On On July 23, 2026, YG's collaboration with The Game, Timbaland and Swizz Beatz, "Red People", was released.

+Other ventures

+Pushaz Ink

 When YG originally came up with the idea for a label (originally titled Pushaz Ink, stylized as Pu$haz Ink), he later attempted to co-found it with DJ Mustard and Ty Dolla $ign.
 Originally the "label" was used as a promotional tool and a brand for YG and DJ Mustard's group of rap collaborators they had grown up with.
 But as they moved forward in laying the groundwork for the label and its roster, plans for the label were scrapped when their meeting with Capitol failed and the three artists decided to go their separate ways.

+4Hunnid Records

 There were rumors throughout 2016 that YG would be launching a new label under the name 4Hunnid.
 They originally begun when YG released a fashion line prominently featuring the 4Hunnid logo.
 This was confirmed to be true on August 17, 2016, when Billboard magazine reported that YG signed a distribution deal for the label under the 4Hunnid name with Interscope Records and Empire Distribution.
 The name is a reference to the 400 block of West Spruce Street in Compton, CA, where he grew up.